RohitChaturvedi05/react-webpack5-boilerplate/README.md

 # React webpack5 boilerplate

-This repo is created as boilerplate for React/Es6/Webpack5 application. it also configured with Eslint and Jest/Enzyme.
+This repo is created as boilerplate for React/Es6/Webpack5 application. it support Eslint and Jest/Enzyme for testing.

 ---